arthurgonzaga/CloudPlusPlus/README.md

 ## Getting Started

 1. Clone the project
+2. Android:
-2. Open in your IDE (Android Studio / Xcode)
+    - Open Android Studio
+    - Click on Open Button
+    - Make sure you select the `Android`
+    - Wait gradle sync
+3. iOS:
+    1. Open the `iOS/CloudPlusPlus.xcodeproj` with Xcode
-3. Run on a device or emulator
+4. Run on a device or emulator